-Reporting issuers are reminded that NI 54-101 prescribes certain procedures relating to the delivery of materials, including forms of proxy, to beneficial owners of securities and related matters.
-It also prescribes certain disclosure that must be included in the proxyrelated materials sent to beneficial owners.
+Reporting issuers are reminded that NI 54-101 National Instrument 54-101 Communication with Beneficial Owners of Securities of a Reporting Issuer prescribes certain procedures relating to the delivery of materials, including forms of proxy, to beneficial owners of securities and related matters.
+It also prescribes certain disclosure that must be included in the proxy-related materials sent to beneficial owners.